wrapperup/creme/README.md

     println!("cargo:rerun-if-changed=build.rs");

     Creme::new()
+        .out_dir("dist")? // Outputs assets to the `dist` directory, for CDN deployment.
-        .from_build_rs()? // Prepares assets to be embedded into the binary.
+        // .embedded()? // Or prepare assets to be embedded into the binary and served directly.
         .recommended()? // Reads from `public` and `assets` folder.
         .bundle()
 }